This Week in Petroleum History, November 6 to November 12

 Although his discovery brought prosperity to many, by 1863 Drake had lost all his money in speculative ventures.
 A decade later he was so ill and destitute the Pennsylvania legislature voted him a $1,500 pension in recognition of his historic contribution.

-After Drake died in 1880 in relative obscurity, Standard Oil executive Henry Rogers commissioned a monument for Drake, who was re-interred in Titusville’s Woodlawn Cemetery in 1902.
-“This was the beginning of the long overdue recognition for Drake.
-It took place in the valley where he made his great contribution to the oil industry,” noted historian Samuel Pees.
+After America’s first independent producer died in 1880 in relative obscurity, Standard Oil executive Henry Rogers commissioned a monument for Drake, who was re-interred in 1902 in Woodlawn Cemetery at Titusville.
+It was long overdue recognition in the valley where he launched the U.S. oil industry.

 November 10, 1854 – Oil Seeps lead to First U.S. Oil Well

 America’s petroleum industry began when a lumber company sold 105 acres along a Pennsylvania creek known for having oil seeps.
 George Bissell of New Hampshire bought the land from the firm of Brewer, Watson & Company.
 He was interested in what was then known as “rock oil.”
 He suspected it could be distilled to make kerosene for lamps

 Bissell asked a friend at Yale to conduct experiments.
 Professor Benjamin Silliman Jr., a chemist and geologist, confirmed the illuminating potential of the refined oil.
 Bissell formed the Pennsylvania Rock Oil Company – and hired Edwin L. Drake to drill for oil near the junction of the east and west branches of Oil Creek, southeast of Titusville, Pennsylvania.Learn more in George Bissell and Oil Seeps.

 November 10, 1914 – Woodrow Wilson opens Houston Ship Channel